gcarvellas/SpeedGaming/README.txt

+# Altice Winter 2020 Hackathon Submission.
+This project is for personal use and is now read-only

 Hello to whomever may be reading this.
 This is Caitlin Carbone and George Carvellas' Hackathon Submission.

 -To setup the website on a localhost, follow these steps: